raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_blanking

 The `hdmi_blanking` command controls what happens when the operating system asks for the display to be put into standby mode, using DPMS, to save power.
 If this option is not set or set to 0, the HDMI output is blanked but not switched off.
 In order to mimic the behaviour of other computers, you can set the HDMI output to switch off as well by setting this option to 1: the attached display will go into a low power standby mode.

-**On the Raspberry Pi 4, setting hdmi_blanking=1 will not cause the HDMI output to be switched off, since this feature has not yet been implemented.**

 **NOTE:** This feature may cause issues when using applications which don't use the framebuffer, such as omxplayer.